endormi/yearplusplus/README.md

 | `from_year` | Year to replace (customizable)     | No       | Last year     |
 | `to_year`   | Year to replace with (customizable)| No       | Current year  |

+One of these is required for this Workflow to work (otherwise you get an 403 error):

+Option 1: Go to Settings of your repository, then navigate to Actions > General.
+Under "Workflow permissions," choose Read and write permissions.

+Option 2: Create a PAT (Personal Access Token) with the necessary permissions.
+You can do this in your GitHub account settings.
+Once created, add the PAT as a secret in your repository settings and use it in your workflow.

 ## Example

 ```yaml